auggernaut/dcStar/README.md

 # StarDust

 StarDust represent users in the digital world.
-There is one StarDust per digital identity.
-StarDust house application data, control access, and provide authentication services.

-User-controlled application backend.
-Supports multiple apps and users.
+StarDust support multiple apps and users.
+StarDust house application data and control access to that data.

 Functions:

-* authentication
 * persisting user data (dust)
 * managing access to dust

-login

-sync

-seed

-share